Critical behavior of ferromagnets CrI3, CrBr3, CrGeTe3, and anti-ferromagnet FeCl2: a detailed first-principles study: Conclusion

 \section{Conclusion}

-We have calculated the Curie temperature of ferromagnets \CrI, \CrBr~and \CrGeTe~to be 55 K, 42 K, and 96 K, which are in good agreement with their experimentally measured values of, 61 K, 37 K and $68-75$ K, respectively.
-We have calculated the N\'eel temperature of \FeCl~to be $47\pm8$ K which is in good agreement with its experimentally measured value of $24$ K. Moreover, we have matched the near-criticality behavior of the Cr compounds by estimating their critical exponent $\beta=0.312$ for $\rm CrI_3$, while experimentally $\beta=0.325$.
+We have calculated the Curie temperature of ferromagnets \CrI, \CrBr~and \CrGeTe~to be 72 K, 49 K, and 103 K, whose experimentally measured values are, 61 K, 37 K and $66$ K, respectively.
+We have calculated the N\'eel temperature of \FeCl~to be $47\pm8$ K. Moreover, we have matched the near-criticality behavior of the Cr compounds by estimating their critical exponent $\beta=0.312$ for $\rm CrI_3$, while experimentally $\beta=0.325$.

 We have shown that the out-of-plane interaction in \R~stacked \CrI is stronger than the \C~stacked $\rm CrI_3$.
 The strong out-of-plane interaction in \R~\CrI and the weak out-of-plane interaction in \C~\CrI is in line with experimental observations.
 We have shown that the strong out-of-plane interaction in \R~\CrI results in a competition for the magnetic easy axis orientation.
 However, the magnetic easy axis orients itself in the out-of-plane direction thanks to the increased in-plane interactions, lowering the total energy.